 April 22, 2021 / 3-4 p.m.
 EST

 While wildfire is a natural part of many landscapes, land use practices, fire suppression tactics, climate change, and other factors have combined to create an environment where devastating fires are growing common.
-This session convened leaders from local and state-level efforts to advance wildfire recovery and adaptation.
-We learned about innovative statewide wildfire adaptation planning initiatives and explored recovery and rebuilding efforts in Sonoma County after devastating recent wildfires which includes laying the groundwork for adaptation to a future of increased fire risk.
+This session brought together leaders from local and state-level efforts to advance wildfire recovery and adaptation.
+We learned about innovative statewide wildfire adaptation planning initiatives and explored recovery efforts in Sonoma County after devastating recent wildfires which includes laying the groundwork for adaptation to a future of increased fire risk.

 Tribal Drought Adaptation:

 Using the Climate Dashboard for Planning & Decision-Making

 Mark Junker, Tribal Response Coordinator, Sac and Fox Nation of Missouri &

 Crystal Stiles, Applied Climatologist & Tribal Engagement Program Director, High Plains Regional Climate Center / UNL School of Natural Resources

 Climate change is water change.
 Nowhere in the U.S. is this more present than in Southwestern and High Plains communities who have been living through periods of unprecedented extreme weather in recent decades.
 This session explored the extreme weather and drought conditions faced by the Sac and Fox Nation of Missouri and their partnership with the High Plains Regional Climate Center.
 Together they developed a drought monitoring and decision-making dashboard to provide actionable and locally- relevant climate information.
 We discussed how the Sac and Fox Nation as well as other Tribal communities are using the dashboard to monitor and integrate short- and long-term climate data into their work and build community resilience to climate change.